 The African country has white sand beaches till where your eyes can reach, immersive wildlife (more than 600 species of birds and numerous primates), and an amazing culture carried on by generations of Africans.

 All inclusive resorts in Sierra Leone may not mean as much as they mean in other countries because tourism is just taking off after the infamous Sierra Leone Civil War ended in 2002.
-Having said that, there indeed is an all inclusive resort which you should explore – Dalton’s Banana Guest House, the best all inclusive resort in Sierra Leone – but more about that later.
+Having said that, there indeed is an all inclusive resort which you should explore – Dalton’s Banana Guest House, the best all-inclusive resort in Sierra Leone.

 Best all inclusive resorts in Sierra Leone

 There are not many all inclusive resorts in Sierra Leone.
 In fact, there is only one all-inclusive resort in this country, and hence that doubles up as the best all inclusive resort in Sierra Leone.

 Dalton’s Banana Island Guesthouse is a classy property catering to all needs of a modern day traveler.
 Be it a business traveler, a solo traveler, a family traveling together or a romantic couple expecting some privacy… you just can’t go wrong with Dalton’s Banana Island Guesthouse.

 Besides Dalton’s Banana Island Guesthouse, there are three more hotels/resorts in Sierra Leone good enough to provide you an “almost all inclusive” holiday experience.

 All inclusive resort – Dalton’s Banana Island Guesthouse